revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-59. Give the query in SQL that will replace the space with '-' in full name from employee table
+59. Give the query in SQL that will replace the space with '-' in full name from the employee table.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)